danielcdmconsultores/hello-openai/README.md

 # hello-openai
-ℹ️ It is an executable .exe "ready to use", and an easy way to make queries & questions (prompts) to OPENAI, from a command line interpreter (CLI) for Windows, Linux, Mac
+ℹ️ It is an executable .exe "ready to use", and an easy way to make queries & questions (prompts) to OPENAI, from a command line interface (CLI) for Windows, Linux, Mac

 ![example of hello-openai](https://media.licdn.com/dms/image/D4D22AQH29Q0BKgwpeQ/feedshare-shrink_1280/0/1682776101463?e=1685577600&v=beta&t=LfbGaYmwCK6idtp3yUxihKvPNmWaPBJZY-ib8HgKVTQ)